prataprc/prataprc.github.io/_posts/2013-06-24-javascript.md

 <script src="https://gist.github.com/prataprc/d8f1b6607c854fcfa7b651f648f75ffb.js?file=scope.js"></script>

-it is always a good practice to declare variables with `var`, so that it gets contained in the enclosing scope.
+It is always a good practice to declare variables with `var`, so that it gets contained in the enclosing scope.
 Javascript can hoists declarations, that is, both var statements and function declarations will be moved to the top of the enclosing scope.

-name resolution order,
+Name resolution order,

 - In case there is a var foo statement in the current scope, use that.
 - If one of the function parameters is named foo, use that.